MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_policy_template.md

 ### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_EMPTY

-This template represents an empty policy that is used as the basis for a completely custom policy implementation.
+This template represents an empty policy.
+It is used as the basis for a completely custom policy implementation.

 ## -remarks